Pak Wing Chak: Early years

-Pak studied in Buddhist Wong Fung Ling College for secondary school years.
+Pak spent his secondary school years in Buddhist Wong Fung Ling College.

 Club career

 Hong Kong 09

 Pak started his football career in Hong Kong Third 'District' Division League club Hong Kong 09.
 He was a regular starting XI as the left-back.
 During his 2 years spent in the club, he played 31 league games.

 Workable

 In the 2007–08 season, Pak signed his first professional football career contract Workable, a newly promoted team playing in the First Division.
 However, the team dissolved at the end of the season.

 Eastern

 Following Workable manager Chan Hiu Ming's and coach Lee Kin Wo's footstep, Pak joined another First Division League club Eastern in the 2008–09 season.

 Sun Hei

 Pak joined Sun Hei for an undisclosed fee in the summer of 2009.

 On 16 October 2011, he scored a goal in the 57th minute, helping the team to win over Sham Shui Po 5–0 at Mong Kok Stadium.
 The match was the first competitive league game after Mong Kok Stadium renovation work was completed.
 The goal was also his first goal for Sun Hei, as well as his first First Division League goal.